-- Make shift your own English muffin rings by rolling a strip of baking parchment and sticking the ends together with masking tape to make a ring.
+- Make shift your own English muffin rings by rolling a strip of baking parchment and stapling the ends together to make a ring.
 You can make the size according to your preferences.

 - Use a piping bag to squeeze the batter into the frying pan, either freehand or into a English muffin ring.
 (Be careful not to squeeze it too hard otherwise air can be pushed out the batter and the pancakes won't be as fluffy)